Chèvre (Goat Cheese) vs Époisses Cheese

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk. Époisses Cheese is made with cow milk.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized. Époisses Cheese is made with cow milk.

 Composition and Texture

-Époisses Cheese has a subtle, fruity, distinctive, balanced flavor. Époisses's aroma can be described as "undergrowth".
+Chèvre (Goat Cheese) has a tangy taste.
+Chèvre (Goat Cheese)'s aroma can be described as "goaty". Époisses Cheese has a subtle, fruity, distinctive, balanced taste. Époisses's aroma can be described as "undergrowth".

 Appearance and Aging